kmisrano/butiran/README.md

 # butiran
-Simulation of physical system based on granular particles (en: granular particle, id: butiran).
+Simulation of physical system based on granular particles (en: granular particle, id: butiran) or granular-like particles, e.g. unphysical entity such as an agent.

 ## Distribution